sreeise/graph-rs-sdk/README.md

     Ok(())
 }
 ```

-## Cargo Feature Flags

-- `native-tls`: Use the `native-tls` TLS backend (OpenSSL on *nix, SChannel on Windows, Secure Transport on macOS).
-- `rustls-tls`: Use the `rustls-tls` TLS backend (cross-platform backend, only supports TLS 1.2 and 1.3).
-- `brotli`: Enables reqwest feature brotli.
-For more info see the [reqwest](https://crates.io/crates/reqwest) crate.
-- `deflate`: Enables reqwest feature deflate.
-For more info see the [reqwest](https://crates.io/crates/reqwest) crate.
-- `trust-dns`: Enables reqwest feature trust-dns.
-For more info see the [reqwest](https://crates.io/crates/reqwest) crate.
-- `test-util`: Enables testing features.
-Adds the ability to set a custom endpoint for mocking frameworks using the `use_test_endpoint` method on the `GraphClient`.
-  - Also allow http (disable https only)

-Default features: `default=["native-tls"]`

 #### The send method
 The send() method is the main method for sending a request and returns a `Result<rewest::Response, GraphFailure>`.
 See the